 Would it be better for your dog to be at home?

 This may be a very difficult decision to make.
 But it may be the best decision.
 Bringing your dog to college is for your benefit.
 The thoughts of not seeing that tail wagging every day may be too much of a toll.
-But you can’t just think of you.
+But you can’t just think of yourself.

 You have to consider your dog.
 If you bring him/her to college, they will be on their own a lot of the time.
 Surrounded by new people, in a new environment.
 Will you have the ability to run back to the dorm between classes to check in on them?
-Will you have the financial means to take care of them, feed them?
+Will you have the financial means to take care of them, and feed them?

 Going to college is a huge challenge.
 Probably the biggest change and decision you have ever made.
 Your dog is still going to be there when you go home to visit.
 When you are talking to your parents or siblings, try and organize to Skype or Facetime, so you can have your dog included in the call.